Make a Better Decision

 Bosley accounts for about one percent of HT surgeries performed in the world.

-Stem cell treatments are called the future of hair restoration and may soon replace hair transplants.
-They would avoid much of the pain, destruction, and limitations of current methods.
+Stem cell treatments are called the future of hair restoration although opinions vary on when they might be available.
+They would avoid much of the pain, destruction and limitations of current methods.

-Patients might want to consider if they are willing to commit to a conventional hair transplant that comes with large-scale damage and could hurt their chances to benefit from new science.
+Patients may want to consider if they're willing to commit to a conventional hair transplant that comes with large-scale damage and could harm their chances of benefitting from new science.

 Bosley Myths & Misconceptions